p-grant/data_analysis_portfolio/Study_Projects/Data_Science.md

 % Growth per Year = Growth per Year / Previous Year

 Profit Margin: A percentage that indicates how many cents of profit have been generated for each dollar of sale.
+### Business Intelligence
+Business Intelligence (BI) is data on internal operations, the market, competitors, etc. Its goal is to make justifiable decisions.

+There is often less coding in BI, and more simple statistics than other kinds of data science.

+Its focus is one expertise and direct utility.